A student sitting at a desk reading

 The DPhil in Theology and Religion is the research degree for graduate students in the Faculty of Theology and Religion.
 It involves extensive independent study and the opportunity to undertake and present original research at an advanced level.

 This degree offers access to a wide variety of experienced specialists in many different fields of theology and religion, including the study of the world religions; biblical studies; science and religion; ecclesiastical history; systematic theology; ethics; patristics, and philosophical theology.
-Recent research topics have included, among many other projects, a study of devotion to the infant Jesus in early Christianity; an exploration of trauma in film and the theology of memory; a study of classical Hinduism and environmentalism.
-Students develop an extensive range of research skills and expertise in their chosen field of research.
+You will develop an extensive range of research skills and expertise in your chosen field of research.

-DPhil students become part of an active and vibrant community of graduate research students within the Faculty of Theology and Religion.
-DPhil students are encouraged to attend and contribute to a wide range of research seminars, workshops and conferences held within the faculty and across the wider Humanities Division.
-They are also encouraged to attend and participate in the faculty’s professional development sessions, preparatory teaching workshops and graduate teaching training scheme.
+As a DPhil student you will become part of an active and vibrant community of graduate research students within the Faculty of Theology and Religion.
+You will be encouraged to attend and contribute to a wide range of research seminars, workshops and conferences held within the faculty and across the wider Humanities Division.
+You will also be encouraged to attend and participate in the faculty’s professional development sessions, preparatory teaching workshops and graduate teaching training scheme.

 Supervision

-All DPhil students are assigned a supervisor or supervisors, who will provide support and guidance to help them develop their ideas, direction and a programme of research.
+You will be assigned a supervisor or supervisors, who will provide support and guidance to help you develop your ideas, direction and a programme of research.
 A supervisor is expected normally to meet with a research student for a detailed discussion of the student’s progress at least twice a term during the period of study.
 Meetings are likely to take place more frequently during the early stages of a research programme, and to involve reading and commenting upon substantial amounts of written work during the latter stages.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Theology and Religion and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Theology and Religion.
 In such circumstances, a second internal supervisor may be appointed.